-The following year, Robert and Stanley’s father Henry dies, at the age of 46.
-I don’t know what the reason for his death is, but where he died is perhaps significant — he was at what was then known as Cane Hill Asylum, a psychiatric hospital later called Cane Hill Hospital, and known for housing, among others, Charlie Chaplin’s mother, Michael Caine’s brother, and David Bowie’s half-brother (the building itself appears on the US cover of The Man Who Sold the World).
+The following year, on 16th September, Robert and Stanley’s father Henry dies at the age of 46.
+His death certificate gives the cause as “General paralysis of the insane, duration indefinite”, and at the time he was in what was then known as Cane Hill Asylum, a psychiatric hospital later called Cane Hill Hospital, and known for housing, among others, Charlie Chaplin’s mother, Michael Caine’s brother, and David Bowie’s half-brother (the building itself appears on the US cover of The Man Who Sold the World).
 The hospital, opened in 1882, was closed in 1991.
-The building became celebrated as a spooky abandoned site for “urban explorers” to visit (see for, instance, this article), until demolition and fire destroyed it by 2010.
+The building became celebrated as a spooky abandoned site for urban explorers to visit (see for, instance, this article), until demolition and fire destroyed it by 2010.

 In 1917, Stanley was again assessed for fitness in the army, and this time was approved.
 He became part of the Royal Engineers, and was assigned to “N” Special Company.
 The Special Companies were formed in reaction to the German use of poisoned gas.
 Although this use led to exclamations of horror in the media at the time, the British Army was quick to decide it had to respond in kind.
 Stanley, previously a laboratory assistant and now a chemist, was ideal for this role.
 (The Special Companies didn’t do the work of developing chemical weapons, but were trained in deploying them, through the use of smoke candles and “projectors” that launched gas canisters at the enemy.
 See The Special Companies of the Royal Engineers for more.)